thezainuddin/platform-interview/README.md

 ```
 1. Refactoring the Terraform code found in the [tf](./tf) directory is the primary focus of this test.
 1. `Vagrantfile`, `run.sh` and `docker-compose.yml` are used to bootstrap this sample application; refactoring these files is not part of the test, but these files may be modified if your solution requires it.
-1. `form3.crt` is used to ease sandboxed running of the submission by Form3 staff and can be ignored.
 1. The `services` code is used to simulate a microservices architecture that connects to vault to retrieve database credentials.
 The code and method of connecting to vault can be ignored for the purposes of this test.

 ## Using an M1 Mac?